Living in a hotel sounds cool, off-beat, and interesting at first glance.

 Maintaining a healthy diet while living in hotels can be extremely difficult.

-This is all the more true when you build up to high levels of elite status and have constant access to free breakfast, free alcohol, and all of the snacks and goodies that come along with those visits.
+This is all the more true when you earn higher-level elite status and have constant access to free breakfast, free alcohol, and all of the snacks and goodies that come along with those visits.

 One of the biggest reasons why I decided to not live 100% abroad in hotels is because I knew that it would absolutely wreck my diet.

 In that case, look for certain hotel brands that cater to long-term visitors like the Hilton Homewood Suites.

-But just know if you don’t go in with a plan and/or possess a high amount of discipline when it comes to your diet, living full-time in a hotel could be a very bad thing for your diet.
+But just know if you don’t go in with a plan and/or possess a high amount of discipline when it comes to your diet, living full-time in a hotel could wreck you.